 Nadia is originally from Dhaka, Bangladesh.
 She received her M.Phil in medical anthropology from the University of Oxford in 2010, M.A. in anthropology with a concentration in international development from George Washington University (GWU) in 2008, and a B.A. in anthropology from the University of Delaware in 2005.
 Her research interests include reproductive health and urban development in Dhaka, Bangladesh.
 After completing her graduate studies, she worked as a research associate for the Global Gender Program and Culture in Global Affairs at GWU.
 She also facilitated student discussions for the Department of Anthropology at GWU.
 She moved to Nashville to pursue a career in program and grants management for the Center for Medicine, Health, and Society at Vanderbilt University.
-As the Self-Sufficiency Manager, Nadia is dedicated to ensuring that NICE clients can successfully contribute to the local economy and community, which will foster increased resiliency and overall well-being for clients.
+As the program liaison of PEACE, Nadia is the lead on fostering community networks to enhance meaningful cultural exchange, inclusivity, and unity.